phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 Instead of reimplementing the test runner, we use the `test_runner` function from our library.
 For our `panic` handler, we call the `blog_os::test_panic_handler` function like we did in our `main.rs`.

-Now `cargo xtest` exits normally again.
+Now `cargo test` exits normally again.
 When you run it, you see that it builds and runs the tests for our `lib.rs`, `main.rs`, and `basic_boot.rs` separately after each other.
 For the `main.rs` and the `basic_boot` integration test, it reports "Running 0 tests" since these files don't have any functions annotated with `#[test_case]`.

 We can now add tests to our `basic_boot.rs`.
 For example, we can test that `println` works without panicking, like we did in the vga buffer tests: